Payer trends: Challenges in healthcare affordability and access

 Inflation and rising cost of care

-One of the biggest questions that we've been hearing from clients is how and when will inflation hit?
+One of the biggest questions that we've been hearing from clients is when will inflation hit?
 So far, healthcare has been largely shielded from inflation.
 The Kaiser Family Foundation found that while in the total economy, total goods and services grew almost 8% through October 2022, medical spend only grew 5%.
 But, we expect this to change as inflationary cost increases flow through the healthcare system, from providers to insurers to employers, the timing of which will be based on contracting cycles.

 Healthcare systems are grappling with workforce shortages and increased cost for clinical labor, medical equipment and drugs.
 The combination of these added costs are causing hospital systems to lose money under their current contracts.
 In turn, contract negotiations between payers and their network hospital systems will be vigorous.